ndelargy/cti-pool-rules/README.md

  - Touching the table holding any food or drink
  - Placing food or drink on any part of the table

 After commiting a foul, the other player has two visits.
-Unless he/she is on the black
+Unless he/she is on the black.

+Two shots do not carry, so if the player pots on his/her first shot play will switch to the opponent as usual.

 If the white is potted place the cue ball anywhere in baulk.